TerexitariusStomp/Mutiraon/frontendnew/README.md

-# Mutiraon Frontend - OGUSD Environmental Stablecoin
+# Amaz-One Dollar Frontend - ONEDOLLAR Environmental Stablecoin

-A modern DeFi frontend for the OGUSD stablecoin system, backed by environmental tokens.
+A modern DeFi frontend for the ONEDOLLAR stablecoin system, backed by environmental tokens.
 This project allows users to mint and manage positions using collateral from verified environmental conservation projects.

 ## 🌱 Environmental Impact

-OGUSD supports 7 environmental tokens representing different conservation efforts:

-- **AMZN** - Amazon Rainforest Token (Rainforest Conservation)
-- **BIO** - Biodiversity Protection Token (Species Protection)
-- **REN** - Renewable Energy Token (Clean Energy Projects)
-- **AGRI** - Sustainable Agriculture Token (Sustainable Farming)
-- **AQUA** - Water Conservation Token (Water Protection)
+ONEDOLLAR supports a single environmental collateral:

-- **NIL** - Nitrogen Offset Token (Soil Conservation)
+- **BIOME** - Biome Credit (Biome Conservation)
-- **ECO** - Carbon Credits Token (Carbon Offsetting)

 ## 🚀 Live Demo